 STEP 3: Add radishes & peppercorns to the brine.
 I like to let the brine cool before adding the radishes as I don’t like them to be soft.
 You can also cool your vinegar mix ahead of time to speed up the cooling.

 Step 4: Refrigerate your pickled radishes & they’ll be ready to eat in as little as 20-30 minutes!
 The longer the radishes pickle, the stronger the flavour will be.
 I find they last really well for about 2 weeks, but I prefer to eat them within 1 week.
-The pickled radishes will start off with bright pink red edges & white inside, however, after a few hours in the fridge, they will turn a pretty pink like the picture below.
+The pickled radishes will start off with bright pink red edges & white inside, however, after a few hours in the fridge, they will turn a pretty pink like in the image below.

 WHAT SHOULD I EAT PICKLED RADISH WITH?